emqx/quic/docs/messages_to_owner.md

 ### peer_send_aborted
 Received a RESET_STREAM Frame.

-Peer terminate the sending part of the stream abruptly.
+Peer terminated the sending part of the stream abruptly.
-A receiver can discard any data that it already received on the stream.
+The receiver can discard any data that it already received on the stream.

 ```erlang
 {quic, peer_send_aborted, stream_handler(), ErrorCode}